sugurutakahashi-1234/ai-chat-md-export/data/md/chatgpt/2025-02-21_Gradle_build_error_fix.md

 * What went wrong:
 A problem occurred evaluating project ':app'.
-> path may not be null or empty string. path='null'
+&gt; path may not be null or empty string. path='null'

 * Try:
-> Run with --stacktrace option to get the stack trace.
+&gt; Run with --stacktrace option to get the stack trace.
-> Run with --info or --debug option to get more log output.
+&gt; Run with --info or --debug option to get more log output.
-> Run with --scan to get full insights.
+&gt; Run with --scan to get full insights.
-> Get more help at https://help.gradle.org.
+&gt; Get more help at https://help.gradle.org.
 ==============================================================================

 2: Task failed with an exception.